-Mandy Moore Says Jack And Rebecca’s ‘This Is Us’ Marriage Reminds Her Of Her Marriage To Ryan Adams
+Mandy Moore Says Jack And Rebecca’s ‘This Is Us’ Marriage Reminds Her Of Marriage To Ryan Adams

 Mandy Moore got her start at age 15 as a teen pop star, then went on to act in movies like A Walk to Remember and Tangled.
 But two years ago, amid personal and career crises, Moore was ready to quit show business altogether.

-Moore said that while she is thankful for her acting career today, three failed TV pilots three years in a row had he rethinking her path.
-At one point, Mandy vowed not pursue any more TV pilots, but she succumbed to the This Is Us script, penned by Tangled writer Dan Fogelman.
+Moore said that while she is thankful for her acting career today, three failed TV pilots three years in a row had her rethinking her path.
+At one point, Mandy vowed not to pursue any more TV pilots, but she succumbed to the This Is Us script, penned by Tangled writer Dan Fogelman.
 Moore admits she read the first This Is Us script and “fell in love,” but she was far from a shoe-in for the job.
 Despite her insider connections, Mandy said she had to audition for the role of Rebecca “like 50 million other women” did.

 In the end, This Is Us producers made the perfect choice with Mandy Moore.
 The role of Rebecca is Mandy’s first time playing a wife and mother, and her work on the show earned her a Golden Globe nod for Best Supporting Actress in a Series, Limited Series or TV Movie.